lillianpetersen/lillianpetersen.github.io/bio.md

 <br>
 <h4>Young me</h4>
 <br>
 I discovered my passion for science and programming in 7th grade.
 Our local ski hill, Pajarito, sometimes didn't get enough snow to open, and I wondered what might cause this.
-I learned that El Nino can effect winter weather, and decided to see if I could use El Nino to predict snowfall at my local ski hill.
-I taught myself Python and built a simple linear model to predict Pajarito snowfall based on the El Nino in August.
+I learned that El Nino can effect winter weather, and decided to see if I could use El Nino to predict snowfall.
+I taught myself Python and built a simple linear model.
 It worked pretty well!
 <br>
 <br>
-In 8th grade, I expanded my skills to work with much larger datasets<code>&#8212;</code>I downloaded the daily weather data for every seather station in the world and calculated how the local climate has changed since 1950.
-This project taught me how important it is to connect science with broader impact, such as public awareness.
+In 8th grade, I expanded my skills to work with much larger datasets -- I downloaded the daily weather data for every seather station in the world and calculated how the local climate has changed since 1950.
+This project taught me how important it is to connect science with broader impact.
 <br>
 <br>
 <h4>High school overview</h4>